 Whenever I show examples of any good promotional material to a musician I’m working with, there’s a danger.

 Instead of analyzing and learning from the example, it’s too easy to mimic or “borrow” from the text.
 Whether consciously or not, this never turns out well.
 It’s like dressing in someone else’s clothes and pretending to be someone you’re not.

 Because the specifics of an organization’s compelling message needs to be shaped by its own mission and history.

 So whenever I show examples to clients, I do my best to explain that this will only help if they analyze and learn from the example—and NOT copy or else get caught up in ‘compare and despair.’

-Here’s a quick intro: if you don’t know Creative Capital, it’s a fabulous organization that provides project support funds and professional development opportunities for artists of every discipline.
+If you’re unfamiliar with Creative Capital, it’s a fabulous organization that provides project support funds and professional development opportunities for artists of every discipline.
 Their tag line captures who they are in a nutshell: “Investing in Artists Who Shape the Future.”